 You also need a number of Google Play services to be installed as well.
 Think about it.
 These are the services that connect 3rd-party applications from Google Play to critical features including syncing your contacts, calendar events, and more.
 Thankfully though, we are able to get all of these installed in one fell swoop.

-Not only that, but we’re even able to do this all from the application store that comes pre-installed on the Chinese Redmi 7 from Xiaomi.
+Not only that, but we’re even able to do this all from the application store that comes pre-installed on the Chinese Redmi 7 or Redmi 7a from Xiaomi.
 So, let me show you the entire process of how this is done from start to finish.

 Time needed: 5 minutes.